Jorma (album)

-Jorma is the second solo album by Jorma Kaukonen of Hot Tuna and Jefferson Airplane.
+Jorma is the second solo album by the American musician Jorma Kaukonen, released in 1979.
 Hot Tuna had stopped touring in 1977 and Jack Casady had moved on to the band SVT.
 Bill Thompson and the staff that had managed Hot Tuna and still managed Jefferson Starship in 1979 continued to manage Kaukonen.
 David Kahne was hired to produce and the new solo album was released on RCA.
-The album consists entirely of Jorma's own vocals and his own electric and acoustic guitar work with many original songs written by Kaukonen.
+The album consists of Jorma's own vocals and his own electric and acoustic guitar work with many original songs written by Kaukonen.
 The last track is a poem recited by Kaukonen with no instrumental backing.

+Critical reception

+The New York Daily News wrote that Kaukonen's "voice is appealing and his finger-style guitar playing is fantastic, as usual."
+The Star Press noted that "the format of only vocals and guitar wears a bit thin."
+The Calgary Albertan opined that "Kaukonen's weird nasal, whiny vocals blend well with the playing style."